CHRISTMAS POEMS

 Arrive in great sacks at my door,

-And it takes me a week to climb up to the top
+And it takes me a week to climb to the top

-Of the mountain they make on my floor,
+Of the mountain they make on the floor,

 I read every one, I note every wish,